 The only difference between Facebook and Instagram export settings is under Image Sizing to fit with the different sizes required by the two social media platforms.

-For the best file size for Instagram, in Image Sizing set it to export at 1080 on the longest side, regardless of whether it’s for a square, landscape or portrait image.
+For the best file size for Instagram, in Image Sizing set it to export at 1080 pixels on the longest side, regardless of whether it’s for a square, landscape or portrait image.

 Lightroom exporting for websites

-Resizing images in Lightroom for websites is very similar to resizing for Instagram and Facebook.
+Resizing images in Lightroom for web use is very similar to resizing for Instagram and Facebook.

 I mainly use 2000 pixels on the longest side for large, full width images on websites (hero images at the top of the page).
-Images for my blog posts, like this one, are 800 pixels on the longest side (800 used to be the standard size).
+Images for my blog posts, like this one, are 1200 pixels on the longest side (800 used to be the standard size).

-Like with Instagram and Facebook images, crop to the correct aspect ratio before exporting.
+Like with Instagram and Facebook images, crop to the correct aspect ratio before exporting photos from Lightroom.
 In other words decide on the shape you want first – square, rectangle, panoramic etc.

 Lightroom exporting for print

-Printing photos requires high resolution images and this can be adjusted under Image Sizing
+Printing photos requires high resolution images, which is adjusted under Image Sizing.

 When exporting from Lightroom for print the Pixels Per Inch setting (PPI) needs to be 300 to export a high resolution file.